jimhester/knitrBootstrap/README.md

 * Code blocks automatically highlighted using [highlight.js]
 * Automatically wraps code block with div elements to work with bootstrap
 * Style with themes from [bootswatch], optionally including all styles and a switcher.
-* Completely offline report using knitr_bootstrap_standalone.html
+* Create completely offline reports, including all css, javascript and images
-* Mathematical equations using [mathjax]
+* Mathematical equations using [mathjax], note this does not work offline

 ## Examples ##
 All the examples include a css style switch, so you can try out the included styles.